Green-Software-Foundation/learn/CONTRIBUTING.md

 # Contributing

 1. Create a [new Issue](https://github.com/Green-Software-Foundation/learn/issues/new)
-2. Discuss Issue with WG --> Create PR if required
+2. Discuss Issue with Community Working Group (WG) --> Create Pull Request (PR) if required
-3. PR to be submitted against the **DEV feature branch**
+3. PR to be submitted against the **main** branch
 4. PR discussed with the WG.
-If agreed, the WG Chair will merge into **DEV Feature branch**
+If agreed, the WG Chair will merge into **main** branch